davidedwardclark/Dot-Files/README.md

 ========

 All my OSX dotfiles in safe keeping.

-Based upon @paulirish & @mathiasbynens dotfiles.
+Based on @mathiasbynens & @paulirish's dotfiles.